Welcome to our little black book of “Great places to eat that are close to Ednovean Farm.”

 The Old Coastguard

 Eat supper and watch the working of Mounts bay – I enjoyed watching the fishing boats chug back to Newlyn harbour over an informal lunch with a friend recently.
-Look out for their Fix Price menu, a bargain at lunchtimes £14 for two courses!
-Extensive a la carte in the evenings of course Details http://www.oldcoastguardhotel.co.uk
+Extensive a la carte in the evenings of course.
+We recently had lunch at The Old Coastguard when exploring Mousehole

 The Ship Inn